progmem/cvtnithm/README.md

-# CVT2ALLS
+# CVTnithm

-CVT2ALLS is a cable adapter in PCB form.
+CVTnithm is a cable adapter in PCB form.
 That's about it!

 Thanks to [@48productions](https://github.com/48productions) who made a guide on how to make all the necessary wiring and made me realize: